Learn Thai from a White Guy

 Everything changed once I stumbled upon an old book that explained the consonant classes, tone rules and gave suggestions on how to drill them.
 I spent a month or so drilling the rules 5-10 minutes/day.
 Within 5 or 6 weeks I felt like the door had blown open on Thai and a light shone inside my brain.
 I found that once I learned to differentiate the vowels and pronounce them myself, I could hear them easily when other people said them.
 And since I had been drilling the tone rules, and I was no longer mixing up words like เคย and ค่อย or บ้า (crazy) and ป้า (aunt).
 The tones just fell into place really quickly at that point.
 I didn’t always say them right at first, but I started to match up the way Thai people said words with the tone rules and it just clicked.

-About a year after that, I started teaching friends how to read Thai and work through all the tone rules.
-The first couple of people took 2-3 months to get it down, but I’ve improved on the system dramatically and have cut it down to about 10 hours spread out over 2 weeks.
-It does require a bit of a commitment to push through all the content, but the payoff is massive.
+Not long after that, I started teaching friends how to read Thai and work through all the tone rules.
+The first couple of people took 2-3 months to get it down, but I’ve improved on the system dramatically and have cut it down to about 10 hours spread out over 2 weeks or 5-6 hours if you manage to get me to sit down next to you.
+It does require a bit of a commitment to push through all the content and you need to spend a bare minimum of 20 minutes a day, but the payoff is massive.

 Languages are what I do.
 I can hold a conversation in 5 languages and get a smile out of people in many more, but I’m no super genius – I just have methods that work and I keep plugging away.
 Since I’ve been in Thailand, I spent a few years each taking classes or private lessons in Japanese, Chinese and Korean, but all the while it was my Thai that developed while I was actually “studying” the other 3.